Dibido/WoR-CareRobot/vision/lidar_application/README.md

 - Third argument: Amount of 360-scans performed by the lidar that are needed for initialscandata.
 Any following regular scans will always be compared to initialscandata.
 Lidar takes about 10 360-scans per second.
 10 has also proven to be a good default.
 If the number is lower, the initialisation-time will be lower but the data will also be less detailed.
 If the number is higher, the initialisation-time will be longer but the initialscandata will also be more detailed.

+- Fourth argument: Id of the sensor.

+- Fifth argument: Position of the sensor in meters.
+Specify the x, y and z like this 0-0-0.

+- Sixth argument: Rotation of the sensor.
+Specify the role, pitch and jaw like this 0-0-0.